vitest-dev/vitest/docs/guide/browser/config.md

 By default, Vitest creates an array with a single element which uses the [`browser.name`](#browser-name) field as a `browser`.
 Note that this behaviour will be removed with Vitets 4.

-Under the hood, Vitest transforms these configs into separate [test projects](/advanced/api/test-project) sharing a single Vite server for better caching performance.
+Under the hood, Vitest transforms these instances into separate [test projects](/advanced/api/test-project) sharing a single Vite server for better caching performance.

 ## browser&#46;name <Badge type="danger">deprecated</Badge> {#browser-name}